-“As soon as Houllier walked in the DNA of the club changed,” McAteer told Joe.co.uk last year.
+“As soon as Houllier walked in the DNA of the club changed,” McAteer told Joe.co.uk.
 “We then went through the emotional period of Roy leaving and seeing him devastated in the dressing room and I resented Houllier for that.
 I also resented the way Ronnie Moran was treated and I blamed Houllier for it.

 “All of this stuff about having been a Liverpool fan who’d watched them on the Kop, I just wasn’t buying it.
 I thought he was telling everyone what they wanted to hear while behind the scenes he was changing the club’s DNA and moving it away from what it had always been.”

-Murphy, though, thinks rather more fondly of Houllier, admiting: “I’ve got a lot to thank him for.”
+Murphy, though, thinks rather more fondly of Houllier, admitting: “I’ve got a lot to thank him for.”

 — Planet Football (@planetfutebol) July 15, 2017